-A functional visual evaluation with Dr. Neil Margolis and Dr. Marsha K. Sorenson will determine whether the child’s visual system may actually be at the root of your child’s reading and learning struggles.
+A functional visual evaluation with Dr. Neil Margolis will determine whether the child’s visual system may actually be at the root of your child’s reading and learning struggles.
 If a visual problem is hindering your child from reaching their potential, the vision therapy program offered at Visual Symptoms Treatment Center can help turn your child into a proficient reader.

 Visual Skills Necessary For Reading

 There are many visual skills that contribute to academic success.
 One of the least important skills is termed visual acuity (clarity, sharpness), also known as 20/20 vision, this only assesses how well a child sees at twenty feet away and is part of basic vision screenings in schools and most regular eye exams.
 However, how well a child sees at a distance of twenty feet has little to do with how well their visual system performs at the reading and learning distance — approximately 11 to 16 inches from the face.